TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 <br>

-For more performance testing, I'll release a new ECS version and try it out in the wild.
+I'll release a new ECS version for more performance testing and try it out in the wild.
 I also want to check how the `/vendor` size changed, as that's crucial in CLI tools that include downgraded and scoped `/vendor`.

 <br>